 So why is MSG controversial?
 Because it contains an isolated and highly concentrated form of glutamic acid, it’s processed very differently in the body and can increase levels of glutamate in the blood very rapidly.
 It’s believed that this can cause a long list of potential side effects, with studies linking excess MSG consumption to everything from asthma attacks to metabolic syndrome and beyond.

-MSG Side Effects and Dangers
+MSG Side Effects

 - Causes Reactions in Some People